Showmick119/SamayDashboard/README.md

 The system consists of two main components:

 1. **Frontend Dashboard**: A user-friendly interface for interacting with the models
-2. **Backend API**: A Flask-based RESTful API that handles model operations on an NVIDIA DGX server
+2. **Backend API**: A Flask-based RESTful API that handles model operations on a private NVIDIA DGX server

 ### Backend API